tammet/gkc/README.md

 * *JSON* syntax described in the [JSON-LD-LOGIC proposal](https://github.com/tammet/json-ld-logic) and showcased in the [json playground](http://logictools.org/json).

-For the first two syntaxes the percentage % symbol is a line comment.

-The simple and fof/cnf format problems may contain include statements like

-    include('Axioms/GEO004+2.ax').

-in which case the included path is searched for from either directly under the folder of the input problem path, and if not found there, then under the folder indicated by the environment variable TPTP, and if not found there, then under the folder /opt/TPTP

-GKC may introduce new predicates, function and constant symbols while clausifying fof formulas: these will start with a $ character: skolem functions/constants start with $sk and introduced definition predicates with $df.

 The *simple syntax* is an extension of the
 TPTP FOF and CNF syntaxes as described in the
 [TPTP technical manual](http://tptp.org/TPTP/TR/TPTPTR.shtml#ProblemPresentation)